 In February 2016, the FASB issued ASU No. 2016-02 (or ASU 2016-02), Leases (Topic 842).
-ASU 2016-02 modifies existing guidance for off-balance sheet treatment of a lessees' operating leases by requiring lessees to recognize lease assets and lease liabilities.
+The objective of this ASU is to establish the principles that lessees and lessors shall apply to report useful information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
+ASU 2016-02 modifies existing guidance by requiring lessees to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
+Leases with a term of 12 months or less will be accounted for similar to existing guidance of operating leases.
 Under ASU 2016-02, lessor accounting is largely unchanged.
 Consistent with present standards, we will continue to account for lease revenue on a straight-line basis for most leases.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
+Entities are required to use a modified retrospective approach for leases that exist or are entered into after beginning of the earliest comparative period in the financial statements.
 We have begun our process for implementing this guidance, including identifying any non-lease components in our lease arrangements.
-We are continuing to evaluate this guidance and the impact to us, as both lessor and lessee, on our consolidated financial statements.
+We will continue to evaluate this guidance and the impact to us, as both lessor and lessee, on our consolidated financial statements.